- Aug 18-25, 2018

 - Shopping is plentiful in Ubud: bring money for gifts!

-- Cab fare: $10 ROUND TRIP to go into town by car by from the resort
+- Cab fare: $10 round trip to go into town by car by from the hotel, or you can walk

-- Scooter rental: $5 per day, or $20 per week (prices subject to change) – JIM AND I WILL SHARE A SCOOTER FOR THE WEEK if you want to go around together.
+- Scooter rental: $5 per day, or $25 per week (prices subject to change)

 VISA AND INOCULATIONS